- The Best Baby Bottle Brands in the UK 2019

 Where to buy:

-- Super-sensitive anti colic Closer to Nature valve eliminates excessive air flow and prevents colic
+- Anti-colic: Sensitive anti-colic closer to nature valve eliminates excessive air flow and prevents symptoms of colic

 2. Philip Avent Natural Feeding Bottle